 A message like, “Thank you for coming in to meet with us!
 We very much appreciate it and look forward to following up with you later this week.
 Have a great day!” bodes much better than something short and dry like, “You are welcome, and thank you.
 Speak soon.”

 Salary Comes Up

 Most interviewers won’t get into the (sometimes awkward) discussion of money unless they’re serious about hiring you.
-Interview questions about your current salary, past salary and what salary you are expecting to receive can be good signs that they are seriously considering you for the job.
+Interview questions about your current salary, past salary, and what salary you are expecting to receive can be good signs that they are seriously considering you for the job.

-Remember, trust your gut but be fair to (and aware of) yourself.
+Trust your gut, but be fair to (and aware of) yourself.
 If you’re the type who constantly doubts yourself and you think you blew the interview, your judgment may not be accurate.
 Try to be as objective as possible when considering your interview performance.
-Review the experience without engaging extreme emotions.